Margaret-Alice/horiseon-code-refacror/README.md

 ## Usage

-This website is to be used by prospective clients who wants to know more about Horiseon's marketing agency and the services they provide.
+This website is to be used by prospective clients who wants to know more about Horiseon's marketing services.

 ![Webpage layout screenshot](https://github.com/Margaret-Alice/horiseon-code-refactor/blob/main/starter/assets/images/screenshot.png)